 Figure 62 Random Access element

 Cycle Interval: Each OWPAN may transmit Random Access elements at its own specific interval.
-The interval provides the duration between two adjacent random access periods, which lasts from the beginning of the current Random Access element to the beginning of the next Random Access element.
+The interval provides the duration in microseconds between two adjacent random access periods, which lasts from the beginning of the current Random Access element to the beginning of the next Random Access element.

 7.6.23 Poll element